nmirasch/rpmbuild-pipeline/docs/architecture.md

     - Any additional code pre-processing must happen here, under *our control* (not user's), e.g., we expand rpmautospec `%autorelease` and `%autochangelog` templates here.
+- **prepare-mock-config**
+    - Given the input parameters and the source directory (some use cases allow the Pipeline to read the Mock config file from cloned sources), generate a Mock configuration template file.
+The template is architecture-agnostic;
+      tasks that use this template need to instantiate it with their own architecture string (e.g., `s/@ARCH@/x86_64/`).
 - **calculate-deps-&lt;ARCH&gt; (Mock)**
     - This step **is not** [hermetic][].
 However, it is necessary in order to build hermetically in the subsequent **rpmbuild-&lt;ARCH&gt;** step.